ClausPolanka/gilded-rose/README.md

 # George Backend Chapter - Coding Challenge
 Congratulations.
 You made it to our next recruiting stage which is a coding challenge.
-In this stage you have to show practical skills in the things which you discussed in the previous recruiting stage:
+In this stage you have to show practical skills in the things which we discussed in the previous recruiting stage:
 - Object-Oriented Programming
 - Refactoring
 - Automated Testing (Developer Tests)